 Editor: Insert the following after tge first paragraph in Clause 21.8 PHY transmit procedure:

+Transmission of the PHY preamble may start if TIME_OF_DEPARTURE_REQUESTED is false, and shall start immediately if TIME_OF_DEPARTURE_REQUESTED is true, based on the parameters passed in the PHY-TXSTART.request primitive.

+If all of the following conditions are met:

+if dot11TODImplemented and dot11TODActivated are true or if dot11TimingMsmtActivated is true,

+the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED is true,

+then the PHY shall issue a PHY-TXSTART.confirm(TXSTATUS) primitive to the MAC, forwarding the TIME_OF_DEPARTURE corresponding to the time when the first frame energy is sent by the transmitting port and TIME_OF_DEPARTURE_ClockRate parameter within the TXSTATUS vector.
+If dot11TimingMsmtActivated is true, then the PHY shall forward the value of TX_START_OF_FRAME_OFFSET in TXSTATUS vector.

 Editor: Delete the first statement of the second paragraph in Clause 21.8 PHY transmit procedure:

-Transmission of the PHY preamble shall start, based on the parameters passed in the PHY-TXSTART.request primitive.Editor: Change the third paragraph in Clause 21.9 PHY receive procedure as follows:
+Editor: Change the third paragraph in Clause 21.9 PHY receive procedure as follows:

 After the PHY-CCA.indication(BUSY) is issued, the PHY entity shall search for the CE field and begin receiving the CE field.
 The PHY demodulates the header according to the PHY typedetermined the reception of the CE field.
 If the CE field indicated a SC PHY, the receiver is capable of receiving low-power SC PHY, and dot11LowPowerSCPHYActivated is true, then the PHY shall attempt to demodulate both a SC header and an SC low-power header.
-The PHY shall decode the header and determine the MCS, length and other parameters needed for the demodulation of the packet.At the end of the data portion of the packet, the PHY shall indicate a PHY-RXEND.indication(No_Error) primitive to the MAC.
+The PHY shall decode the header and determine the MCS, length and other parameters needed for the demodulation of the packet.

+Subsequently, if dot11TimingMsmtActivated is true, a PHY-RXSTART.indication(RXVECTOR) shall be issued and RX_START_OF_FRAME_OFFSET parameter within the RXVECTOR shall be forwarded (see 21.2.2 (TXVECTOR and RXVECTOR parameters)).

+NOTE—The RX_START_OF_FRAME_OFFSET value is used as described in 6.3.57 (Timing measurement) in order to estimate when the start of the preamble for the incoming frame was detected on the medium at the receive antenna connector.

+At the end of the data portion of the packet, the PHY shall indicate a PHY-RXEND.indication(No_Error) primitive to the MAC.
 If the header indicated the presence of training field, the PHY shall continue to receive these training fields after the data portion of the packet and measure the channel.
 After the end of the training fields, the PHY shall generate a PHY-CCA.indication(IDLE) primitive.

+Editor: Insert Clause 22.2.5 TX_STATUS as follows:

+22.2.5 TXSTATUS parameters

+The parameters listed in Table 21-2 (TXSTATUS parameters) are defined as part of the TXSTATUS parameter list in the PHY-TXSTART.confirm(TXSTATUS) primitive.

-Editor: Insert Clause 22.2.5 TX_STATUS as follows:Editor: Insert paragraphs to 22.3.20 VHT transmit specification as follows:
+Editor: Insert paragraphs to 22.3.20 VHT transmit specification as follows:

 The PHY indicates the state of the primary channel and other channels (if any) via the PHY-CCA.indication primitive (see 22.3.19.5 (CCA sensitivity) and 7.3.5.12 (PHY-CCA.indication)).
 Transmission of the PPDU shall be initiated by the PHY after receiving the PHY-TXSTART.request(TXVECTOR) primitive.
 The TXVECTOR elements for the PHY-TXSTART.request primitive are specified in Table 22-1 (TXVECTOR and RXVECTOR parameters (11ac)).